BTppt/PyNote/pnote/pnote.md

 # Notes

-## Multimodal Machine Learning: A Survey
+## Multimodal Machine Learning: A Survey and Taxonomy